 Should You Invest in Bonds?

 You should always have some type of bond in your portfolio.
 If you are closer to retirement, you might want to invest more in government bonds than say the stock market, as you have a set rate return, and it is less impacted by the day-to-day volatility of the stock market.

-Government bonds are also a good investment when interest rates are low because they have an inverse relationship.
+Government bonds can be a good investment when interest rates are low because they have an inverse relationship.
 That means when the Federal Reserve lowers rates, the price of bonds rises, and vice versa.

 It might seem counterintuitive, but this is because bonds usually have a lower rate of return than other investments.
 So when the Fed decides to lower interest rates, the fixed bond rate is more attractive to investors.
 If the Fed raises rates, the opposite happens.
 Bonds become cheap because fewer people find them attractive.

 However, when interest rates are as low as they are today, it can be better to have less of your portfolio in Treasury bonds than other assets, depending on your situation.
 That's because today, bonds yield next to zero.
 We don't need to tell you that a near-zero yield is not enough to retire on.
 A decade ago, this yield was hovering around 3.5% for 10-year Treasuries, and 20 years ago, they were yielding 6%.

 This means that over a long period of time (and the Federal Reserve has already hinted that zero rates are here to stay), the portion of your portfolio in bond would essentially act as a drag on the rest of your assets, such as stocks.
 It's like running a race but putting one of your legs in a cast for the fun of it.

 This isn't even taking into account inflation.
 Especially when you consider that the Federal Reserve has printed more money in the last 12 years than in the previous 95 (since its creation), combine that balance sheet expansion with one of the largest waves of fiscal stimulus in years, and you have a dangerous recipe for an uptick in inflation.